fenimore/lazy/README.md

 # lazy

-An expirement with distributed clusters and RPC.
+broken distributed mapping and RDD implementation.

 in one shell: